 Vinch Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon

 surnames are characterized by a multitude of spelling variations

 names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Vinch include Finch, Vinch, Vynch, Fynch, Vince, Vynche and others.

 Early Notables of the Vinch family (pre 1700)

-Another 86 words (6 lines of text) are included under the topic Early Vinch Notables in all our PDF Extended History products and printed products wherever possible.
+(1672-1712), British peer and Member of Parliament, First Lord of Trade...
+Another 68 words (5 lines of text) are included under the topic Early Vinch Notables in all our PDF Extended History products and printed products wherever possible.